rikyperdana/deno-crud/README.md

 `MONGO="your mongo connection string"`

-Ex: I got my connection string from Atlas connect menu
+Ex: I got my connection string from Atlas connect menu.
+If you're using localhost then:
+`MONGO="mongodb://localhost:27017"`

 ## Start
 `deno run -A --unstable server.js`